 On April 3rd Robin Brabham spoke to the MHA Docents about his years at Special Collections at UNCC.
+His full paper is available on request from the Dandelion editors.
+The following is extracted from that paper.

-With two Masters degrees, Robin came to work at the University in 1969, just four years after it came into existence.
-This was a fortunate decision for him, for the University, and for the History Community in Charlotte.
-Their hope was that UNCC would become a research university like UNC Chapel Hill and for that they needed a suitable library collection to support the research.
-Today the Adkins Library contains over 2,000,000 volumes.
+Having received a Masters Degree in history from UNC and another in Library Science from Emory, Robin went to work at UNCC in 1969, just four years after it came into existence.
+This decision was on the recommendation of one of his professors and was a fortunate one for him, for UNCC, and for the History Community in Charlotte.
+He began by ordering books for the library and was able to nudge the holdings in the direction of history.
+Their hope, even in those early days was that UNCC would become a research university like UNC Chapel Hill and for that they needed a suitable library collection to support this research.
+Today the Adkins Library at UNCC contains over 1,000,000 volumes.

 Miss Bonnie Cone was the founder of the University which began as Charlotte College and eventually became a part of the UNC system.
+The foundation for Special Collections was laid with the establishment of the university itself when Miss Bonnie invited staff members of the State Archives to come to campus in the fall of 1965.
+They surveyed the "official" records that would be created and determined which of them would warrant permanent preservation.
 When Miss Bonnie retired in 1966 and Dr. Colvard took over, her files as president of Charlotte College were transferred to the library; and the University Archives were born.